zacherygentry/CSE-3311/inception.md

 # Competitors
 * PocketPhonics
 * Scribble Cards
-* Trace It Try It
+* Trace It, Try It

 # Use Cases and UI Layout